ozankasikci/unity-cheat-sheet/README.md

 ### Chain of Responsibility Pattern
 The Chain of Responsibility pattern creates a chain of handler objects for a request.
 Each handler contains a reference to the next handler in the chain and decides either to handle the request or pass it to the next handler.

-> 📘 **See the detailed example: [Chain of Responsibility - Input Handling Example](Patterns/ChainOfResponsibility/README.md)**
-> A complete example showing how to implement a game input handling system using the Chain of Responsibility Pattern.

 #### Basic Example
 ```csharp
 // Handler interface